-Route-setting signalling systems (also known as interlocking) fall into the following groups by their function:
+Signalling systems (also known as interlocking) fall into the following groups by their function:

 - Station protection:

-- electronic interlocking (ILTIS, THALES, TRIS,CAF),
+- electronic interlocking (ILTIS, THALES, TRIS, CAF),

-- · relay interlocking,
+- relay interlocking,

-- · electro-mechanical interlocking,
+- electro-mechanical interlocking,

-- mechanical interlocking,
+- mechanical interlocking.

-- combined interlocking.
+- · combined interlocking.

 - Level crossing protection:

 - barrier crossings:

 - o crossings protected by automatic or electrically-powered barriers,

 - DK remotely controlled,

 - DKPO remotely controlled in a station area,

 - PO station area,

 - KS control signal.

 - o crossings protected by mechanical barriers,

 - mechanical barriers.

 - o open crossings protected by road traffic signs.

 - type of protection:

-- barriers.
+- barriers,

 - o half barriers,

 - road signals.

-- Automatic block signalling (APB) a signalling system which divides an open route into a series

-of block sections between two stations and controls the movement of trains between the blocks

-using automatic signals.
-APB operation is designed to allow trains operating in the same direction

-to follow each other in a safe manner without risk of rear end collision.
+- Automatic block signalling (APB) a signalling system which divides an open line into a series of block sections between two stations and controls the movement of trains between the blocks using automatic signals.
+APB operation is designed to allow trains operating in the same direction to follow each other in a safe manner without risk of rear end collision.

 - Absolute block signalling (MO) a simplified version of APB, designed to allow only one train to occupy a defined section of track (block) between two stations.

 - Bi-directional signalling (OP) a signalling system which allows one or more tracks on a multiple track railway to be operated in either direction - this is also known as bidirectional running.

-- Centralised traffic control (DVP) remote control of train movements on a given route section or a junction from an operations control centre (OCC). - Automatic train protection (ASN) an automatic system designed to initiate a brake application should the train pass selected signals at danger too fast (a map of stations equipped with ASN is provided in Chapter 2.3.13). - Shunting operations control installations which control and monitor various aspects of shunting movements; wagon speed control during uncoupling and sorting of freight wagons over a hump, wheel flats detection apparatus, hot axle box detection system, axle load sensors, and alarm systems.
+- Centralised traffic control (DVP) remote control of train movements on a given line section or a junction from an operations control centre (OCC).

+- Shunting operations control installations which control and monitor various aspects of shunting movements; wagon speed control during uncoupling and sorting of freight wagons over a hump, wheel flats detection apparatus, hot axle box detection system, axle load sensors, and alarm systems.

+- Automatic train protection autostop devices (ASN) an automatic system designed to initiate a

+brake application should the train pass selected signals at danger too fast (a map of stations

+equipped with ASN is provided in Chapter 2.3.13).